olajideoye/olajidexbooking/README.md

 I set up this project because I would ♥ to work at [Booking.com](https://booking.com).
 I do hope it's received in good faith and that I'm not breaking any Copyright rules.

+It features a small intro animation for the Booking.com brand and a message stating that I'll love to work there

 You can find it here [olajidexbooking.surge.sh](https://olajidexbooking.surge.sh)

 ## Setup